 - improve customer experience.

-The assessment presents consistent information about each vendor, their platform and consultancy services.
-See the table below for a quick summary, visit each vendor’s page or sign up for the full review to use it to short-list the right platforms for you.
-If you need help with that, take a look at the white paper.
+sign up for the full review and short-list the right platforms for you.
+If you need help, take a look at the white paper.

-I update existing reviews once a year and add new platforms as often as possible.
+I update the reviews annually and add new platforms as often as possible.

-I ask each vendor to complete a questionnaire exploring their capabilities in seven categories:
+I ask each vendor to complete a questionnaire exploring seven subjects: